 - Use your full domain with the www prefix, like www.yourdomain.com

 Google will recommend a verification method based on your domain provider.
-For the simplest setup, we recommend the HTML Tag method instead.
+For the simplest setup, we recommend the Google Analytics method instead.
+Before you get started, you'll need a Google Analytics account (see Step 1):

 A congratulations message will appear.